MicrosoftDocs/memdocs/sccm/core/plan-design/network/cng-certificates-overview.md

 Starting with version 1806, use CNG certificates for the following HTTPS-enabled server roles:

+- Certificate registration point
-- Certificate registration point, including the NDES server with the Configuration Manager policy module <!--1357314-->
+    -  Including the NDES server with the Configuration Manager policy module <!--1357314-->

 > [!NOTE]
 > CNG is backward compatible with Crypto API (CAPI).
 CAPI certificates continue to be supported even when CNG support is enabled on the client.